 𝕆𝕡𝕖𝕟ℝ𝕚𝕠𝕥

-OpenRiot is a clean, minimal, ridiculously polished i3-based OpenBSD 7.9 setup with fish, Helix, and Polybar — all tuned so things just work.
-No more config drama, no more obscure package fights, no more “works on Linux” copium.
+A ridiculously polished i3 desktop for OpenBSD 7.9 with fish, Helix, and Polybar — tuned so everything just works.
+No config drama.
+No package fights.
+No Linux copium.

-Install base OpenBSD 7.9 → run one script → get a fast, dark, beautiful desktop that respects OpenBSD’s strengths instead of fighting them and adds all the workflow you need to be productive as a user and a developer.
+Base OpenBSD 7.9 install → one script → fast, dark, beautiful desktop that respects OpenBSD’s strengths instead of fighting them.

 Curated to be correct

-- 🪟 i3 Tiling — X11-native tiling that actually gets it right (tutorial)
+- 🪟 i3 Tiling — X11-native tiling that actually gets it right.

-- ⚡ Robust Binary — Atomic operations, run-time, rollbacks, no dependency hell
+- ⚡ Robust Binary — Atomic operations, rollbacks, zero dependency hell.

-- 🛡️ Privacy — Zero telemetry, tracking, data harvesting, or ID requirements
+- 🛡️ Privacy — Zero telemetry or tracking.
+Your machine stays yours.

-- 🎨 Aesthetics — Carefully crafted dark themes that work at any hour
+- 🎨 Aesthetics — Dark themes that work at any hour.

-- 💻 Development — Helix, shell enhancements, crush, and other upgrades
+- 💻 Development — Helix and fish upgrades that feel native on OpenBSD.

-- 💳 Monero — Private by default, GUI wallet with polybar integration
+- 💳 Monero — Private by default with Polybar integration.

-- 💎 OpenBSD — The most security-audited OS on the planet
+- 💎 OpenBSD — The most audited OS on the planet.
+We amplify it.

 ⚠️ The Usual Free Software Warning ⚠️